 PAGE

-Pream nble 2
+Preamble

-1. Purpose 2
+1. Purpose

-2. Background 3
+2. Background

-3. The law 3
+3. The law

-4. Application of the law 3
+4. Application of the law

-4.1 Exemption of a public benefit organisation 3
+4.1 Exemption of a public benefit organisation

-4.1.1 Public benefit organisation 4
+4.1.1 Public benefit organisation

-4.1.2 Public benefit activities 4
+4.1.2 Public benefit activities

+(a) Provision of residential care for retired persons

+(b) Residential accommodation acquired to carry on religious or educational public benefit activities

+(C) Provision of assets to another public benefit organisation or statutory body

+4.1.3 Educational institutions qualifying as public benefit organisations7

-4.2 Exemption for an institution, board or body 5
+4.2 Exemption for a statutory body7

-4.2.1 An institution, board or body 5
+4.2.1 A statutory body7

-4.2.2 Sole or principal object of an institution, board or body 5
+4.2.2 Sole or principal object of a statutory body8

+4.2.3 Educational institutions qualifying as statutory bodies9

-4.3 Meaning of "substantially the whole" 8
+4.3 Meaning of "substantially the whole"10

-4.4 Non-compliance 10
+4.4 Non-compliance

-4.5 Exemption of the transfer of property from a public benefit organisation to any other entity controlled by that organisation
+4.5 Section 9(1A) of the Transfer Duty Act14

-5. Application procedure for transfer duty exemption 12
+5. Application procedure for transfer duty exemption

-6. Application procedure for approval as a public benefit organisation or institution, board or body
+6. Application procedure for approval as a public benefit organisation or statutory body

-7. Conclusion 14
+7. Conclusion

-Annex cure A - List of public benefit activities in Part I 15
+Annexure A - List of public benefit activities in Part I17

-Annex cure B - Contact details of the Tax Exemption Unit 20
+Annex Annexure B - Contact details of the Tax Exemption Unit